 Mortgages and deeds of trust are recorded in either first or second position.
-A first position lien must be settled first if the loan is foreclosed and the property is sold.
+A first position lien must be settled first if the property is sold.
 Second position liens are only settled after the first position has been paid in full.
-This means that if there are insufficient funds from the proceeds of the foreclosure, investors/lenders with a second position lien might lose some, or all, their money.
+This means that if there are insufficient funds from the proceeds of the sale, lenders with a 2nd position lien might lose some, or all, their money.

 There are also other types of liens that could stand in the way of even a first position lien in a foreclosure.
 For example, property tax liens almost always take priority over any other liens, as do some mechanics liens and other court ordered judgements.

 Because second position mortgages are higher risk, they attract higher interest rates.
 This might make 2nd position real estate notes look like attractive investments, but they are way more risky, so bear that in mind, especially if you are looking for safe, passive investments that pay monthly income.